Just Enough Cake: A Legacy Realized

 When I think about love, I think about food.
 About family meals that were gestures of care, woven into our lives through cast iron pans and skillets.
 Growing up, I spent summers in Kannapolis, North Carolina, where my Great Grandma Polly would sell plates of chitlins and cook other soul food classics, especially for our annual family reunions.
 My Mama Diane, too, cooked with that same heart—preparing big, thoughtful meals for our extended family gatherings, or a special Sunday dinner just for the grandkids and my Papa Leonard.

 They were meals made with purpose and presence.
 You could feel it in every bite.
-And long after the plates are cleared, the memories of those moments linger forever.
+And long after the plates are cleared, the memories of those moments lingered on.

 Behind every business is a beautiful and inspiring story—and Stacy’s is one of memory, ministry, and a bold leap of faith.